-Prior to the establishment of the Winnebago County Community Mental Health Board (WC-CMHB), Winnebago County was the largest county in the State of Illinois that did not have a Community Mental Health Board (Citizens for a Healthy Community, 2019).
+Prior to the establishment of the Winnebago County Community Mental Health Board (WCCMHB), Winnebago County was the largest county in the State of Illinois that did not have a Community Mental Health Board.
 WCCMHB was established by Winnebago County Resolution 19-128, with seven inaugural board members unanimously approved on February 27th, 2020, and two-at large appointments approved on March 12th, 2020.
 The mental health board additionally appointed two non-voting advisors.
 The Winnebago County Community Mental Health Board (WCCMHB) exists to improve community mental services in Winnebago County through planning, grantmaking, communications, coordination, and evaluation.
 Upon formation, the board crafted a vision, mission statement, core values, and operating principles to guide its work.